Along the Danube - Passau to Vienna

 Overview

-Beginning in the German town of Passau, this European bike and boat tour quickly crosses the Austrian border, following the mighty Danube downstream.
+Beginning in the German town of Passau or Vienna, this European bike and boat tour quickly crosses the Austrian border, following the Danube.
 The relaxing Danube Bike Path is your route as you pedal through typical villages and lovely riverscapes.

 You experience the mighty Danube as it meanders through the "Great Loop" and enjoy the gorgeous landscape of the legendary Wachau with its castles and fortresses.